Skip to content

 ansible app -s -a "service ntpd restart" --limit ~".*\.4"

-Try to limit the usage of limit, if you find yourself using them alot it may be better to add a group in the /etc/ansible/hosts file
+Try to limit the usage of --limit.
+If you find yourself using it a lot, it may be better to add a group in the /etc/ansible/hosts file

 Add an admin group